 The role of ABC to read in safeguarding children who may be in need of child protection services is usually in identifying children or young people who may be at risk and alerting the appropriate agencies.

-- In an event of a child or young person being at immediate risk a direct referral to Children’s Social Care is required.
+- In an event of a child or young person being at immediate risk a direct referral to Children’s Social Care or the Police is required.

-Referrals must always be made to Children’s Social Care (telephone numbers can be found on page 11 of this document) if there are signs that a child under the age of 18 years, or an unborn baby (in the case of a teenage parent):
+Referrals must always be made to Children’s Social Care if there are signs that a child under the age of 18 years, or, in the case of a teenage parent, an unborn baby